numbat70/ur/problems.md

 - Location may directly impact on education choices
 - Location may effect what services are available locally
 - loneliness and social isolation may impact on peoples desire to reach out
+- Location can make cost of living higher thus further limiting available cash for other things

 ### Cost
 - Economically disadvantaged populations may be barred from acessing services due to cost